Krulled/PhishIntel/DEPLOYMENT.md

 ### Common Issues:

+**❌ Python Version Compatibility Errors**
+- **Problem**: Build fails with scikit-learn compilation errors
+- **Solution**: Use Python 3.11 instead of 3.13.
+The project includes `runtime.txt` and `.python-version` files to specify this.
+- **Alternative**: If Render still uses Python 3.13, manually select Python 3.11 in the service settings

 **❌ CORS Errors**
 - Make sure `ALLOWED_ORIGINS` on Render includes your exact Vercel URL
 - Check that both services are deployed and running